fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 #### Default labels

-These are protocol-level labels (e.g. http, network) extracted by the configurated service mesh/middleware and are available to be referenced in [Selectors][selector], execept for a few high-cardinality ones.
+These are protocol-level labels (e.g. http, network) extracted by the configured service mesh/middleware and are available to be referenced in [Selectors][selector], except for a few high-cardinality ones.

 #### Labels extracted from baggage